Azure/Azure-Sentinel-Notebooks/MSTICPy-TutorialNotebooks/Readme.md

 <br>

-MSTICPy is the Python package that powers many of the CyberSec notebooks in Azure Sentinel.<br>
+MSTICPy is the Python package that powers many of the CyberSec notebooks in Microsoft Sentinel.<br>
 You can find out more details and documentation of these features on the [MSTICPy ReadTheDocs Site](https://msticpy.readthedocs.io).

-Many of the notebooks in this folder use local data so don't require an Azure Sentinel logon to run.
+Many of the notebooks in this folder use local data so don't require a Microsoft Sentinel logon to run.

 ---